 Compare PCA, t-SNE, and UMAP for visualizing and compressing embeddings, and learn when MRL and product quantization replace post-hoc reduction.

-Master vector similarity (cosine vs dot product), optimize dimensions with Matryoshka learning, and implement scalar (INT8), product (PQ), and binary (BQ) quantization for billion-scale retrieval systems.
+Master vector similarity (cosine vs dot product), optimize dimensions with Matryoshka learning, and implement scalar, product, and binary quantization for retrieval systems.

 Understand why transformers need position info, derive sinusoidal encodings, explore how RoPE encodes relative position through rotation, compare ALiBi's linear bias approach, and analyze long-context extrapolation methods.

-Compare decoding strategies for text generation: greedy, beam search, top-k, nucleus (top-p), and min-p sampling, with temperature scaling and repetition penalty.
+Master decoding strategies for text generation: compare greedy, beam search, top-k, nucleus (top-p), and min-p sampling, with temperature scaling and repetition penalty.

-Derive perplexity from cross-entropy loss, understand bits-per-byte normalization, and navigate the modern LLM evaluation landscape including LLM-as-Judge and Arena Elo.
+Derive perplexity from cross-entropy loss, understand bits-per-byte normalization, and explore modern LLM evaluation methods including LLM-as-Judge and Arena Elo.

 Serving architecture, KV cache mechanics, batching strategies, and latency/cost trade-offs